Dyablo-HPC/Dyablo/Readme.md

 make
 ```

-## build only dyablo for Kokkos/OpenMP
+## build only dyablo for Kokkos/OpenMP (when bitpit is already installed)

 To build dyablo for kokkos/OpenMP backend, assuming bitpit is already installed :